Atta cephalotes: Biology and behaviour

-The elder workers manages the colony's rubbish dump.
+The elder workers manage the colony's rubbish dump.
 These ants are excluded from the rest of the colony.
 If any wander outside the dump, the other ants will kill them or force them back.
 Rubbish workers are often contaminated with disease and toxins, and live only half as long as their peers.
 Ants lay pheromone trails as a method of communication to guide other ants to a discovered food source when returning to the nest.
 Minims work in the nest, digging, tending fungi and taking care of brood.
 Additionally they can ride the backs of the larger caste members for transport or, more importantly, defending ants encumbered by leaves from parasitic insects such as phorid flies which will lay eggs in the heads of leafcutter ants.
 The media act as harvesters.
 They bring leaves back to the nest for fungus cultivation.
 Lastly the majors almost exclusively perform defensive tasks guarding harvesting trails from other insects.